cosai-oasis/oasis-open-project/README.md

 - You can find the [general annoucement mailing list here](https://lists.oasis-open-projects.org/g/cosai-op).
 To subscribe, send an empty email message to [cosai-op+subscribe@lists.oasis-open-projects.org](mailto:cosai-op+subscribe@lists.oasis-open-projects.org).
 Anyone interested is welcome to subscribe.
 The list maintains an [archive](https://lists.oasis-open-projects.org/g/cosai-op/messages).

 - The [Project Governing Board (PGB) mailing list](https://lists.oasis-open-projects.org/g/cosai-pgb) is used for discussion of PGB members.
-To subscribe, send an empty email message to [this address](mailto:cosai-pgb+subscribe@lists.oasis-open-projects.org).
-Anyone interested is welcome to subscribe read-only.
-The list maintains an [archive](https://lists.oasis-open-projects.org/g/cosai-pgb/messages).
+The list maintains a public [archive](https://lists.oasis-open-projects.org/g/cosai-pgb/messages).

-- Coming soon – Technical Steering Committee mailing list.
+- You can read the public archive of the Technical Steering Committee(TSC) mailing list [here](https://lists.oasis-open-projects.org/g/cosai-tsc/topics).

-# Contributing
+# Particiption in the CoSAI Workstreams

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details how to join the project, contribute changes to our repositories and communicate with the rest of the project contributors.
+If you're interested in participating in any of the CoSAI workstreams, please check out the [onboarding document](https://github.com/cosai-oasis/oasis-open-project/blob/main/ONBOARDING.md).
+Also, see [CONTRIBUTING.md](CONTRIBUTING.md) for details how to contribute changes to our repositories and communicate with the rest of the project contributors.
 Please become familiar with and follow the [code of conduct](CODE-OF-CONDUCT.md).

 # Governance and Licenses